huntdatacenter/docs/docs/do-science/faq/access.md

-### Can I connect from several local machines?
+### Can I connect from several local computers?

 Yes.
-We allow you to configure several local machines to connect to your lab, for example both your laptop and desktop machine.
+We allow you to configure several local computers to connect to your lab, for example both your laptop and desktop machine.
 Each machine needs to be configured with a VPN certificate and SSH.
 Start from step 2, [Configure your VPN](/do-science/getting-started/configure-vpn/) in our Getting started guide to get going.
 You will need your VPN passphrase and your VPN certificate, thus, Windows users may need to request a [VPN certificate reset](/do-science/service-desk/#vpn-certificate-reset) in the service desk to get going.

 ### Can I do multiple connections at the same time?

 No. For security reasons we only accept one connection from one user at the time.
-This means that your initial connection will be deactivated if you try to log in from another local machine.
-Check our [terminal multiplexer](/do-science/tools/technical/terminal-multiplexers/) guide for how to instantly get back to your work when your connect from multiple local machines.
+This means that your initial connection will be deactivated if you try to log in from another local copmuter.
+Check our [terminal multiplexer](/do-science/tools/technical/terminal-multiplexers/) guide for how to instantly get back to your work when your connect from multiple local computers.

 ### Can I connect from my private machine?